cetic/fadi/examples/influxDB2-nifi/README.md

 ### Looking for solutions

-It exists other connectors to communicate with InfuxDB version 2.X but, at this time, they are not built with NiFi ([see bundle NiFi](https://github.com/influxdata/nifi-influxdb-bundle#about-this-project)).
+It exists other processors to communicate with InfuxDB version 2.X but, at this time, they are not built with NiFi ([see bundle NiFi](https://github.com/influxdata/nifi-influxdb-bundle#about-this-project)).
 This error is also defined on [stackoverflow](https://stackoverflow.com/questions/70706387/send-data-from-sql-server-to-influxdb-via-apache-nifis-putinfluxdb-processor)

-It also seems that changing the version of [NiFi](https://nifi.apache.org/docs/nifi-docs/html/getting-started.html#downloading-and-installing-nifi) (1.12.1 and 1.15.2 tested) doesn't have impact on the InfluxDB connectors.
+It also seems that changing the version of [NiFi](https://nifi.apache.org/docs/nifi-docs/html/getting-started.html#downloading-and-installing-nifi) (1.12.1 and 1.15.2 tested) doesn't have impact on the InfluxDB processors.
 Only the version 1.X of influxDB is taken into account.

 The only solution found is adding the new processor by [updating the NiFi chart](https://github.com/cetic/helm-nifi#use-custom-processors).